 In connection with certain corporate transactions with another entity, awards under the 2021 Plan may be granted in substitution for any options or other share or share-based awards granted before such corporate transaction by such other entity, and any such substitute awards will not count against the share reserve under the 2021 Plan.
 All awards under the 2021 Plan may be granted for Class A Ordinary Shares.
-Only awards made to the Key Executives under the 2021 Plan that replace such Key Executive's outstanding options, restricted share units, and restricted shares under the 2021 Plan may be granted for Class B Ordinary Shares.
+Only awards made to the Key Executives under the 2021 Plan that replace such Key Executive's outstanding options, restricted share units, and restricted shares under the 2018 Plan in connection with the consummation of the Business Combination and any other awards granted to the Key Executives under the 2021 Plan may be granted for Class B Ordinary Shares.